vikibytes/sagacite/README.md

-# connaissances
-My notes on various courses that I study
+# My notes on various courses that I studied